matiashf/blockbuster/README.md

 ## Known issues

-* Sporadically, the game show a transparent window when started.
+* Sporadically, the game shows a transparent window when started.
 I have not been able to consistently reproduce the cause of this or track it down.
 Fix: Press escape, close the window and run the game again.